Logius-standaarden/BOMOS-Fundament/ch03_BOMOS_gebruiken_EN.md

 The TOOI management plan describes how the specifications for TOOI are managed.
 It encompasses both the management organisation and the underlying rules and regulations.
 The TOOI management plan was established according to the principles of BOMOS.
 The structure based on the 5 themes from BOMOS (Strategy, Tactical, Operational, Implementation Support and Communication) are described in detail on the TOOI (Dutch) [website](https://standaarden.overheid.nl/tooi/beheerplan).
 </aside>

-## BOMOS as background information and a source of inspiration
+## BOMOS as Background Information and a Source of Inspiration

 BOMOS is extremely useful as a source of background information, for example for parties who commission standards.
 The BOMOS Model was in fact developed for this purpose, and lays a solid foundation.
 Knowledge about the management of standards is essential for everyone involved in standardisation.